Brunswick House Wedding Photography

 I’m based near Kings Cross so if you’re looking for a photographer at Brunswick House, there’ll be no additional travel fees.
 You may also like to arrange to meet me and look over my reportage photography portfolio in their cafe.

-Poetry and Photography by Candle Light at the Asylum Chapel
+Poetry & Photography By Candlelight at the Asylum Chapel

 After greeting their wedding guests at the Grove pub in Balham, Mark & Jonathan conducted their atmospheric candle lit gay wedding at The Asylum Chapel in Peckham.
 Wedding guests were using their phones to illuminate the orders of service, readings and poems.